Research Findings Tracker Products About Kaal →

 How does Sun's natal dignity shape the Rahu-Sun sub-period reading?

 Sun's natal house, sign and aspectual state set the floor for the 0.9-year sub-period.
-Sun exalted in Aries, in own sign Leo, or in angular houses (1st, 4th, 7th, 10th) substantially modulates the reading toward identity-axis maturation, durable career inflections in authority-axis work and father-axis events that strengthen rather than destabilise.
-Sun debilitated in Libra, or under malefic aspect amplifies the friction reading and produces more complicated authority-axis events: prestige-axis losses, identity-axis confrontations, father-axis health or relationship friction.
+Sun exalted in Aries, in own sign Leo or in angular houses (1st, 4th, 7th, 10th) substantially modulates the reading toward identity-axis maturation, durable career inflections in authority-axis work and father-axis events that strengthen rather than destabilise.
+Sun debilitated in Libra or under malefic aspect amplifies the friction reading and produces more complicated authority-axis events: prestige-axis losses, identity-axis confrontations, father-axis health or relationship friction.
 Sun aspected by Jupiter softens the reading and brings dharmic clarity into the authority decisions.
 Sun conjoined or aspected by Rahu in the natal chart compounds the sub-period intensity because the dasha lord (Rahu) and the antardasha lord (Sun) are already linked by natal aspect, the classical Surya-Rahu eclipse-axis configuration.

 What kinds of events historically correlate with Rahu-Sun sub-periods?

-The classical Parashari reading associates Rahu-Sun with several event classes: identity-axis confrontation events (career-axis identity conflicts, public-image inflections, the surfacing of identity questions the native had not addressed), father-axis events (father's health changes, father-axis relationship transitions, paternal-line family events), government and institutional friction events (regulatory issues, formal authority confrontations, institutional-process disruptions), and public-prestige inflections where the native's standing with authority figures or institutions shifts.
+The classical Parashari reading associates Rahu-Sun with several event classes: identity-axis confrontation events (career-axis identity conflicts, public-image inflections, the surfacing of identity questions the native had not addressed), father-axis events (father's health changes, father-axis relationship transitions, paternal-line family events), government and institutional friction events (regulatory issues, formal authority confrontations, institutional-process disruptions) and public-prestige inflections where the native's standing with authority figures or institutions shifts.
 The Tempora framework reads the sub-period as a structural-pressure window for these classes of event rather than a deterministic predictor.
 Rahu's amplification often gives these events boundary-crossing context.

 How does this sub-period connect to the broader Rahu Mahadasha?